microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

 3. #### Disable Auto-complete when using ServiceBusReceiver or Processor clients

-- **Anti-pattern**:When using ServiceBusReceiver or Processor clients, auto-complete is enabled by default, but this behavior is not explicitly verified or disabled when necessary.
+- **Anti-pattern**: When using ServiceBusReceiver or Processor clients, auto-complete is enabled by default, but this behavior is not explicitly verified or disabled when necessary.
 - **Issue**: Auto-complete being enabled by default might lead to messages being marked as completed even if the message processing fails or encounters an error.